portworx/px-docs/scheduler/kubernetes/install-pks-vsphere-local.md

 * TOC
 {:toc}

+>**Note:** vSphere local datastores are supported in upcoming Portworx version 1.6.0-rc2 and above.
+Contact Portworx support for early access.

 ## Architecture

 Below diagram gives an overview of the Portworx architecture for PKS on vSphere using local datastores.